ftvkyo/ftvkyo.github.io/content/post/004-on-self-organization-02.md

 I do encourage note **interlinking**, but I do not feel like Zettelkasten's recommendations fit my usage patterns.
 For now, I kept this simple, and I will add or reformat things as I need.
 Of course, the cost of editing lots of notes can be a big burden, but I feel like I need to learn my preference first and design **my** system by myself, possibly taking inspiration from other sources.
-I will probably make an update on this matter if I get more good ideas 😉.
+I will probably make an update on this matter if I get more good ideas.

 ![Structure of the wiki, showing hierachical relations between notes and additional links between related notes from different parts of the wiki.](/img/004/wiki-structure.svg)